 To qualify for familial status protection under the FHA, you must be the child's parent, legal custodian or the "designee" of the child's parent or legal custodian, with that person's written permission.
 In other words, the FHA's ban on familial status discrimination broadly protects families with children without regard to whether the adults in the household are the child's biological parents.

-In addition to the above, in order to qualify for familial status, your child must be:
+In addition to the above, to qualify for familial status, your child must be:

 - Under 18 years old

 - Already a household member or expected to be one

 As long as there is at least one child under 18 living in the household, familial status protections apply.
 So, if you're currently covered under the FHA, you'll enjoy this protection until the youngest child in your household turns 18.
 If the children living with you are 18 or over, they are considered adults and your household wouldn't qualify as a family with children.